 Winter outdoor activities are also available at Yunishigawa.
 The locals made use of large accumulation of snow and built a mound for kids snow sledding.
 This “artificial” ski resort is next to the “Mizu-no-Sato” Tourist Information Center and only open during the festival season.
 We saw many children sliding away with smiles!
 Too bad adults are not aren’t allowed inside.

-Stay for One Night to Enjoy Local Cuisine and Hot Spring
+Stay at Yunishigawa Onsen to Enjoy Local Cuisine and Japanese Hot Springs

 The hotel we stayed at is called Hana-to-Hana Hotel.
 Designed with a modern, simplistic touch, this Japanese style hotel is well known for its outdoor onsen, which boasts a panoramic view of mountain cliffs covered in white snow.
 Yunishigawa Onsen was voted the top hot spring for beautiful skin in 2016.
 Its alkaline waters are said to be the secret to silky, smooth skin and can help tourists shake off the stress of long distance traveling.